blender/blender/doc/python_api/rst/info_quickstart.rst

 Operator Poll()
 ^^^^^^^^^^^^^^^

-Many operators have a "poll" function which may check that the cursor is in a valid area or that the object is in the correct mode (Edit Mode, Weight Paint etc).
+Many operators have a "poll" function which checks if the cursor is in a valid area or if the object is in the correct mode (Edit Mode, Weight Paint Mode, etc).
 When an operator's poll function fails within Python, an exception is raised.

 For example, calling ``bpy.ops.view3d.render_border()`` from the console raises the following error: